 Exciting opportunities for career progression after your apprenticeship, as we expand the company and grow the Bristol Bicycles brand.

-Salary: £12,300 + generous bonus scheme Contract: apprenticeship Hours: 5 days per week including Saturdays
+Salary: £12,300 + generous bonus scheme Contract: apprenticeship (expected duration 12 months) Hours: 5 days per week including Saturdays

 28 days paid holiday per year